 Music has always been a big part of my life.
-I studied voice in high school.
-I enjoy quiet, but most of the time I’m listening to music.
-Until I had kids, that is.
-Then the filler in the background became cartoons.
+I was in choir, studied voice, and was on the dance team in high school.
+I enjoy silence, but most of the time you’ll find me listening to some tunes.
+Until I had kids, then the filler in the background became cartoons.
+As much as I enjoy the Hot Dog Dance and the theme song to My Little Ponies, I’m glad I’ve got my groove back.

-The other week it dawned on me that I hadn’t listened to much music around the house lately.
-It inspired me to start again.
-I found the wireless speaker, it used to go with me everywhere, and had my husband set up the bluetooth for the TV speaker.
-My playlists might need a little updating, but the songs I have still make me wanna dance.
+Recently it dawned on me that I haven’t listened to much music around the house lately and I felt inspired to fire up the boombox.
+I dusted off the wireless speaker and had my husband set up the bluetooth for the Smart TV.
+My playlists admittedly might need a little updating, but the songs I have still make me shimmy and shake.
+The first day back listening to the music was a huge difference!
 I listened to the music all day.
 It was one of the most productive days I’d had around the house in a while.
-Both kids were at daycare, and the music gave me life.
+Both girls were at daycare and the music gave me life!
+I realized there are 3 reasons music makes me a better mom.

-Ever since motherhood, I find it hard to focus on completing one task.
+Music sets the tone for the mood.
+Ever since motherhood, I’ve found it can be hard to focus on completing one single task.
+Mom- brain is real ladies!
 The music seemed to take me out of my head, and I didn’t feel lost or overwhelmed like usual.
+I wasn’t wondering from room to room trying to remember what I was doing and freaking out about all the things I still need to get done.
 The music made me happy!
-Normally when nap time rolls around, the second I sit down to eat my lunch my energy just plummets!
-But the beat kept my blood flowing.
+I felt like Marry Poppins singing my way through life.
 My household chores weren’t as mundane.
 I was in a good mood.
-I felt like a better me.
-When I picked the girls up we had the best night.
-I was so happy to see them, like I am every time, but the feeling didn’t fade once we got home and the whining started.
+I felt like a better me, more alive.
+When I picked the girls up we had such a great night.
+I’m always so happy to see them but the feeling didn’t fade once we got home and the whining started.
 By the time bedtime came around I felt as though I had conquered the day.
 I wasn’t wanting to run for the hills pulling my hair out.
 The witching hour hadn’t devoured me.

 “Music is What Feelings Sound Like”